-Click the hyperlinked title to join the session.
+Click the hyperlinked title tov iew the session recording.

 B1 Raising the Bar: Strategies To Inspire Academic Excellence Without Compromise

 Instructors strive to help their students achieve peak performance, yet well-meaning compromises can sometimes hinder this goal.
 These compromises may even lead to a decline in academic standards.
 This session will explore the reasons behind this issue and provide strategies to help students reach their highest potential.
 Participants will be inspired to not only uphold academic standards but also to elevate them, creating an environment that challenges students to grow and reach academic maturity.